-Transactions involving these payments are typically structured with a Canadian SPV holding the securitised assets and a cross-border loan to the foreign issuer or investor.
-Non-resident issuers participating in a cross-border securitisation involving Canada will need to restrict their activities in Canada to ensure the issuer could not be considered to be carrying on business in Canada (and, accordingly, subject to tax in Canada) by acquiring, holding and/or servicing the underlying Canadian assets, and will often similarly use an intermediate Canadian SPV to hold the assets.
+Transactions involving these payments are typically structured with a Canadian SPV holding the securitised assets and a cross-border loan from the foreign issuer or investor.
+Non-resident issuers participating in a cross-border securitisation involving Canada will need to restrict their activities in Canada to ensure the issuer could not be considered to be carrying on business in Canada (and, accordingly, be subject to tax in Canada) by virtue of acquiring, holding and/or servicing the underlying Canadian assets, and will often similarly use an intermediate Canadian SPV to hold the assets.

 Canada's Goods and Services Tax (GST) is a comprehensive value-added tax on the consumption of nearly all property and services in Canada, but generally excludes financial instruments.
 The rate of GST is currently 5 per cent.

 Each province in Canada (other than Alberta) also levies a sales tax on most sales of property and services provided within the province.
 Several provinces (including Ontario) have harmonised their provincial sales taxes with the GST to form a single Harmonized Sales Tax (HST).
 The tax regime for the GST and the HST is ordinarily the same.
 Québec's provincial sales tax mirrors, but is not harmonised with, the federal GST.
-Each of Manitoba, Saskatchewan and British Columbia retain an independent retail sales tax.
+Each of Manitoba, Saskatchewan and British Columbia retains an independent retail sales tax.

 Sales of financial instruments (such as loans and receivables) generally are exempt from GST/HST as well as provincial sales taxes.